ZhihaoZhang97/RU-AI/README.md

 ## Data Sample
 We provide a quick tutorial on how to download and inspect the dataset on the ```data-example.ipynb``` notebook.

-You can also directly run the follwoing code to download smaple data sourced from flickr8k:
+You can also directly run the follwoing code to download smaple data sourced for flickr8k:
 ```bash
 python ./download_flickr.py
 ```
-You can also download all the data sourced from by running thw following code:
+You can also download all the data by running thw following code.

 Please note the whole dataset **is over 157GB** in compression and could take **up to 500GB** after decompression.